Mjvolk3/torchcell/notes/src.torchcell.datasets.experiment.md

 - Merge operations - These will need to be further systematized.
 - `experiment_indices` - To track all indices of the different data.
 In the future we can imagine that if `genotype` and `environment` are compatible based on ontology specification, we could merge phenotype.
+- This is not implemented but we probably also want indices that track if two indices are a match in terms of genotype, environment specification.
+With this index we could then think about aggregating those data objects into one object, or we can keep them separate.